dxw/playbook/index.md

 #### Our blog

 At dxw, we encourage people to blog regularly.
+Both on the [dxw blog](https://www.dxw.com/blog/), and on personal and community blogs.

 We blog because we want to share what we’re doing and what we’re learning with the public sector digital community.
 We work in the open and are keen to share